circleci/circleci-docs/jekyll/_cci2/api-permissions.md

   5. In the **Token Label** field, create a memorable label for the token.
   6. Click the **Add Token** button.

+To delete a project API token, click the X in the **Remove** column.
+When the confirmation window appears, click the **Remove** button.

 ## See More